 Authorisation advice and process

-Non-school providers seeking authorisation to deliver the Victorian Certificate of Education (VCE) and/or the Victorian Certificate of Applied Learning (VCAL) courses must be authorised by the VCAA.
+Non-school providers seeking authorisation to deliver the VCE and/or the VCAL courses must be authorised by the VCAA.

 Providers must apply for authorisation and registration concurrently.